 The EU Fifth Anti-Money Laundering Directive (5AMLD) applies to Gibraltar and has been transposed to Gibraltar’s laws under the provisions of the Proceeds of Crime Act 2015 (Amendment) 2020.
 5AMLD has included service providers who exchange between virtual currencies and fiat currencies, as well as custodial purse providers in AML / CTF Regulation.
 In 2017, however, Gibraltar had already regulated that activity.
 Under the laws of Gibraltar, anyone who uses DLT to store or transfer property belonging to another person is already subject to the Fourth Anti-Money Laundering Directive.
 Gibraltar did not include the 5AMLD provisions for cryptocurrency service providers and cryptocurrency wallet providers, as these service providers already have obligations under the GPO and FT as DLT providers.

-DLT rules do not specifically regulate ICOs, although they may fall under existing securities regulations.
+DLT rules do not specifically regulate ICOs, although they may be subject to existing securities rules.
 Gibraltar issued proposals to regulate the ICO in March 2018.
-The proposed rules would cover the promotion and sale of crypto tokens, secondary market platforms and token-related investment services and would regulate some crypto-related activities, carried out in or outside Gibraltar.
-The proposed regime would cover virtual assets that went beyond the DLT and Gibraltar’s financial services and securities laws.
+The proposed rules would cover the promotion and sale of cryptographic tokens, secondary market platforms and token-related investment services and would regulate some cryptography-related activities, carried out in or outside Gibraltar.
+The proposed regime would cover virtual assets beyond DLT and Gibraltar’s financial services and securities legislation.

-It is important to note that the GFSC has stated that they do not want and do not see for themselves as a regulator the ability to prescribe what looks «good» when selling tokens.
-The GFSC would rather allow the market of authorized sponsors to offer different options on how a good ICO looks.
+It is important to note that GFSC stated that they do not want and do not see for themselves as a regulator the ability to prescribe what looks «good» when selling tokens.
+The GFSC would rather allow the market of authorized sponsors to offer different options on how well the ICO looks.

-In Hong Kong, there are no plans for individual regulation.
-Instead, regulators have adopted a pragmatic approach whereby the SFC determines the regulatory status of the ICO on a case-by-case basis, depending on whether it has the features of a traditional security.
+There are no individual management plans in Hong Kong.
+Instead, regulators have adopted a pragmatic approach whereby the SFC determines the status of ICO regulation on a case-by-case basis, depending on whether it has the features of traditional protection.
 If tokens are considered «securities», any party dealing with or advising on tokens must have a license or registration with the SFC.
-This is, of course, a clear discrepancy with the regulatory position in mainland China, but it is far from as progressive and active as the efforts in Gibraltar, where Hong Kong is the center of regulatory approaches.
+This, of course, is clearly inconsistent with the regulatory position in mainland China, but it is far from as progressive and proactive as the efforts in Gibraltar, where Hong Kong is the centre of regulatory approaches.

-Activities to be regulated under the proposals (if conducted in or from Gibraltar) include:
+Activities to be regulated under the proposals (if carried out in or from Gibraltar) include:

 - Promotion, sale and distribution of tokens;